gortonator/bsds-6650/assignments-2020/Assignment-3.md

 In your servlet:

-1. In the init() method, initialize the connection (this is the socket, so slow)
+1. In the init() method, initialize the connection (this is the socket, so is slow)
 1. In the dopost(), create a channel and use that to publish to RabbitMQ.
 Close it at end of the request.

 This should work fine, although the [documentation](https://www.rabbitmq.com/api-guide.html#concurrency) say channels are meant to be long-lived and caution again churn.